MicrosoftDocs/power-automate-docs/articles/ui-flows/desktop/variable-data-types.md

 ### Outlook

 - **Outlook mail message** - Represents an email Outlook message.
 The **Retrieve email messages from Outlook** action populates these variables.

+> [!NOTE]
+> You can find all the available properties of the Outlook data types in the [respective documentation article](https://review.docs.microsoft.com/en-us/power-automate/ui-flows/desktop/datatype-properties#outlook-mail-messages).

 ### Terminal